Ipstenu/varnish-http-purge/readme.txt

 If you activate a new theme, or use the customizer to edit your theme, it will delete your cache.

-If you edit theme (or plugin) files directly, WordPress cannot easily detect those changes and therefor the plugin cannot delete the cache.
+If you edit theme (or plugin) files directly, WordPress cannot easily detect those changes, therefor the plugin cannot delete the cache.
 In that situation, you will need to empty the cache manually.

 = How do I manually delete the whole cache? =